 If George Thorne can stay healthy then Derby have a player who can control possession and the game for his team – to start and build attacks around the penalty area.
 He also has a decent long-range shot on him.

 Tom Huddlestone was a teenager when he left Derby County to join Tottenham Hotspur in 2005, going on to win four caps for the England national team and later play Premier League football for Hull City.
 Derby fans will be pleased to welcome back the 30-year-old for a reported £2 million.
 Similar to Thorne and other central midfielders in the current squad, Tom Huddlestone is an excellent passer of the ball with a powerful long-range shot on him.

 One thing Derby County have had issues with in recent seasons is defending versus the top teams and quick attackers.
 Their head-to-head record versus teams finishing in the top six hasn’t been very good – including two playoff defeats in the last three seasons.
-Curtis Davies joins the club with a wealth of experience having previously played Premier League football with West Brom, Aston Villa, Birmingham City and Hull City – albeit relegated a total four times with three of those clubs.
+Curtis Davies joins the club with a wealth of experience, having previously played Premier League football with West Brom, Aston Villa, Birmingham City, and Hull City – albeit relegated a total of four times with three of those clubs.

-Andi Weimann has shown potential during his previous spells as Aston Villa and Watford but it hasn’t worked out for him so far at Derby.
-So much so he was loaned out to Wolves last January where he reportedly played well.
+Andi Weimann has shown potential during his previous spells at Aston Villa and Watford but it hasn’t worked out for him so far at Derby.
+So much so he was loaned out to Wolves last January, where he reportedly played well.
 Gary Rowett has been giving the Austrian a chance in pre-season.
-He looks like he could be a difference maker if he lives up to his potential and starts delivering consistently.
+He looks like he could make a difference if he lives up to his potential and starts delivering consistently.
 Will 2017-18 be his breakout season?